-Guy Garman: World Depth Record Fatality
+Guy Garman: The Doc Deep World Depth Record Fatality

 Analyzing The Psychological Factors That Can Lead A Team Into A Destructive Goal Pursuit.